-Speaking of low-maintenance, Paul Mackie recently submitted an article for my Landscaping website on the topic, cedar: a low-maintenance material for decks.
+Speaking of low-maintenance, Paul Mackie submitted an article for my Landscaping website in the spring on the topic, cedar: a low-maintenance material for decks.
 Paul is a member of the Western Red Cedar Lumber Association.
 I think you'll enjoy his take on using rot-resistant Western red cedar when building decks.

 Read article: Western Red Cedar Decking

 Put in your 2 cents: Building a Deck: Is It Worth It?